-UNESCO, UNODC, ENVironment, CSW, RCRC: writing a resolution (sc below)
+UNESCO, csw, who, iCRC: writing a resolution (sc & hc below)

 CFMUNESCO is a resolution based conference.
 We expect delegates to come with a draft resolution on their topics.
 However, although a main submitter could contribute the most, resolutions are not written by one member state, but are a combined effort between different member states that have taken interest in that specific issue.
 A resolution is a formal document that reflects the decisions and future directions of topics within a Committee.
 It consists of a long sentence divided into clauses, which is composed of three sections: the head, the preamble and the operative clauses.

 The head appears at the top of every resolution; it does not contribute to the content of the document, but it addresses the Committee.
 The head must contain the conference name, committee name, title of the resolution, list of sponsors, and list of signatories.

 QUESTION OF: Promoting local sustainability and providing benefits to small scale farmers